University_

 I. curriculum vitae indicating the expected date of thesis submission,

-III. previous research experience demonstrated through a publication largely authored by the applicant with an authorship statement outlining the contributions made by the candidate to the research and the writing of the paper, and
+III. previous research experience demonstrated through a publication largely authored by the applicant with an authorship statement outlining the contributions made by the applicant to the research and the writing of the paper, and

 IV. research proposal with a minimum of 2 pages.